Excel-DNA/ExcelDna/Package/ExcelDna.AddIn/readme.txt

 * If Excel starts but you get a message saying "The file you are trying to open, [...], is in a different format than specified by the file extension.", then you have the 64-bit version of Excel installed.
 Change the Debug command-line parameters to start the "-AddIn64.xll" instead of "-AddIn.xll".
-* For any other problems, please post to the Excel-DNA group at http://groups.google.com/group/exceldna.
+* For any other problems, please post to the Excel-DNA group at https://groups.google.com/forum/#!forum/exceldna.

 Uninstalling
 ------------
-* If the Excel-DNA NuGet package is uninstalled, the <ProjectName>-AddIn.dna file will be renamed to "_UNINSTALLED_<ProjectName>-AddIn.dna" (to preserve any changes you've made) and may be deleted.
+* If the ExcelDna.AddIn NuGet package is uninstalled, the <ProjectName>-AddIn.dna file will be renamed to "_UNINSTALLED_<ProjectName>-AddIn.dna" (to preserve any changes you've made) and may be deleted.

 ===============